Fundamentals of District Heating

 John O'Shea

-john is the energy systems analyst / heat & electricity lead with codema - dublin’s energy agency. he holds a phd in sustainable energy from university college cork, a beng in civil engineering from it carlow and is a cibse certified heat networks consultant that has worked in the areas of district energy, energy masterplanning, policy development, techno-economic analysis and sustainable business case development since 2013. john also has expertise in the design, optimisation and hydraulic analysis of district heating networks, and large-scale district cooling thermo-dynamic analysis from working on many projects across europe and the middle east. during this period john developed specialist knowledge in many heating, cooling and electricity generating technologies common in integrated energy systems like dh networks.
+John is a Senior Energy Systems Analyst / Heat & Electricity Lead with Codema - Dublin’s Energy Agency.
+He holds a PGD in Sustainable Energy from University College Cork, a BEng in Civil Engineering from IT Carlow and is a CIBSE certified heat networks consultant that has worked in the areas of district energy, energy masterplanning, policy development, techno-economic analysis and sustainable business case development for over a decade.
+John also has expertise in the design, optimisation and hydraulic analysis of district heating and cooling networks from working on many projects across Europe and the Middle East.
+During this period John developed specialist knowledge in many heating, cooling and electricity generating technologies common in integrated energy systems such as DH networks.

-john has also acted as an advisor on policy within the district energy sector in both the uk and ireland specifically in the areas of financial support mechanisms, development strategy and regulatory compliance. john has also worked on a number of policy recommendation papers at an eu level with organisations such as euroheat and power.
+John has also acted as an advisor on policy within the district energy sector in both the UK and Ireland specifically in the areas of financial support mechanisms, development strategy and regulatory compliance.
+He is a member of the national district heating steering groups on Regulation & Standards, Research and Planning.
+He has worked at a European level with EuroHeat & Power developing position papers on topics such as data centre waste heat utilisation.

-since joining codema in 2018, john has worked on the interreg nwe south dublin district heating project in tallaght and the dublin district heating system in poolbeg as a technical advisor but also partaking in stakeholder engagement, developing procurement strategy and implementation, and performing whole life cost benefit analysis for proposed dh systems. in the case of the south dublin project this innovative system seeks to utilise low-temperature waste heat from a data centre to feed large-scale heat pumps that supply space heating and hot water to a cluster of nearby public and residential buildings in its initial phases. john is also responsible for the development of the dublin heat source map and the south dublin transition roadmap, to aid the identification and development of further district heating opportunities in the region.
+Since joining Codema in 2018 John has acted as a technical advisor on multiple district heating projects but also partaking in stakeholder engagement, developing procurement strategy and implementation, and performing whole life cost benefit analysis for proposed DH systems.
+One of the systems John has worked on is the innovative Tallaght DH network which uses low-temperature waste heat from a data centre to feed large-scale heat pumps that supply space heating and hot water to a cluster of nearby public and residential buildings.
+John is also responsible for the development of the Dublin heat source map and multiple Heat Transition Roadmaps for local authorities, to aid the identification and development of further district heating opportunities by addressing key barriers.

-john has also lead the development of the dublin region energy masterplan which analyses the cost-optimal pathway for decarbonising dublin across electricity, heat and transport to 2030 and 2050. this spatially-led integrated energy model is the first of its kind in ireland and looks to include local technical constraints as well as socioeconomic impacts in developing cost-optimal low-carbon pathway for dublin.
+John has also lead the development of the Dublin Region Energy Masterplan which analyses the cost-optimal pathway for decarbonising Dublin across electricity, heat and transport to 2030 and 2050.
+This spatially-led integrated energy model is the first of its kind in Ireland and looks to include local technical constraints as well as socioeconomic impacts in developing cost-optimal low-carbon pathway for Dublin.
+John's work on waste heat source analysis has also been referenced in the European Commission JRC Technical Report on "Defining and Accounting for waste heat and cold”.

 Sustainability Badge